-Other Instrumentation.
-The zeta potential and nanoparticle diameter were measured using a Malvern Zetasizer Nano ZS.
-The sample was dispersed in MES/KCl (pH 6 and 7) and HEPES/KCl (pH 8) solutions (50 mM/50 mM) and allowed to stand prior to measurements in disposable cuvettes (Malvern).
-Measurements were conducted as three replicates; average results were quoted using the standard deviation as the
+Zeta potential and nanoparticle diameter was measured using a Malvern Zetasizer Nano ZS.
+The sample was dispersed in MES/KCl (pH 6 and 7) and HEPES/KCl (pH 8) solutions (50 mM / 50 mM) and allowed to stand prior to measurements in disposable cuvettes (Malvern).
+Measurements were conducted as three replicates; average results were quoted using the standard deviation as the error.